Burnside Fountain

 The bronze is officially named Boy with a Turtle but is known to locals as Turtle Boy.
-Turtle Boy has become an unofficial mascot for Worcester, much in the same way the Manneken Pis is for Brussels.
+Turtle Boy has become an unofficial mascot for Worcester, much in the same way Manneken Pis is for Brussels.
 The Burnside Fountain's popularity is derived mostly from viewers' risqué misinterpretation of the statue.
-Over its 100-year existence, it has been referenced in stories and songs, as well as having a music contest and a microbrew named after it.
+Over its -year existence, it has been referenced in stories and songs, as well as having a music contest and a microbrew named after it.